StartNewsESG guides business amid global transformations

 ESG guides business amid global transformations

-Heat waves that increasingly make alert emissions more frequent by meteorological services, extreme weather events with serious consequences, conflict between Ukraine and Russia and offensives in the Middle East, transformations in the geopolitical landscape.
-These and many other episodes that have been highlighted in the news are a reality in the daily lives of the global population, with reflections also in business, in the strategies of companies and in the dynamics of work.
-As a trend, there is a strong recommendation for ESG practices to be implemented to consolidate in the coming years, in a global context, environmental sustainability actions, social and governance
+Heatwaves that are increasingly frequent, leading to more alert emissions by meteorological services, extreme weather events with serious consequences, Ukraine and Russia conflict, and offensives in the Middle East, transformations in the geopolitical landscape.
+These and many other episodes that have been featured in the news are a reality in the daily life of the global population, also affecting business, corporate strategies, and the dynamics of work.
+As a trend, there is an explicit recommendation for ESG practices to be implemented in order to consolidate environmental, social, and governance sustainability actions globally in the coming years.

-According to the executives, the main immediate transformation for national organizations, and that requires measures still in 2025, it is the adaptation of the company's ESG indicators to financial indicators and, in this way, connect ESG goals with the indicators of IFRS S1 and IFRS S2, that define "general requirements for the disclosure of financial information related to sustainability".
-The rules were developed by the International Sustainability Standards Board (ISSB) and are part of the International Financial Reporting Standards (IFRS) framework
+According to executives, the main immediate transformation for national organizations, which requires actions in 2025, is the adaptation of the company's ESG indicators to financial indicators and, thus, linking ESG goals with the indicators of IFRS S1 and IFRS S2, which define "general requirements for the disclosure of financial information related to sustainability."
+The rules were developed by the International Sustainability Standards Board (ISSB) and are part of the International Financial Reporting Standards (IFRS) framework.

-“The S1 standard was created to provide aframework globally consistent and comparable for the disclosure of financial information related to sustainability, explain Aline Oliveira.
-The S2 standard associates financial references and climate change.
-Starting from 2026, publicly traded companies must, obligatorily, incorporate IFRS standards
+“The S1 standard was created to provide aframework "globally consistent and comparable for the disclosure of sustainability-related financial information," explains Aline Oliveira.
+Standard S2 associates financial references and climate change.
+Starting in 2026, publicly traded companies will be required to adopt IFRS standards.

-Regarding Human Resources, the executives observe changes in the work model, that undergoes transformations and is configured as an important trend for ESG in 2025
+In terms of Human Resources, executives are observing changes in the work model, which is undergoing transformations and is emerging as an important trend for ESG in 2025.

 According to them, it is essential to highlight the presence of Generation Z in organizations.
-"This generation born between 1997 and 2010 has a different view on the business model", they link work to purpose, they understand that the company should pay more attention to the physical and mental health of employees and prioritize quality of life.
-As relevant points, value the flexibility of schedules, of the work model and the use of artificial intelligence, highlights Aline Oliveira
+"This generation born between 1997 and 2010 has a different perspective on the business model; they link work to purpose, understand that companies should pay more attention to employees' physical and mental health, and prioritize quality of life.
+As key points, they value flexibility in schedules, the work model, and the use of artificial intelligence," emphasizes Aline Oliveira.

-Beyond 2025, in the view of Fernanda Toledo, companies need to be prepared for the "aging" of Generation Z and for the fact that the group, predominantly, to choose the option of not having children.
-At some point, this 'pyramid' will turn upside down.
-That's why, it is essential that organizations start working with different models from now on, that also include older employees.
-We need older professionals to bring peace of mind, planning and business knowledge.”
+Beyond 2025, in Fernanda Toledo's view, companies need to be prepared for the "aging" of Generation Z and for the fact that the group predominantly chooses not to have children.
+At some point, this 'pyramid' will invert.
+Therefore, it is essential for organizations to start working with different models from now on, which also include older employees.
+We need older professionals to bring calm, planning, and business knowledge.

-How the ESG purpose affects Brazilian small and medium enterprises (SMEs)?
-Larger and more structured organizations have a two to three year curve for ESG strategies to start translating into profit and benefits.
-In general, SMEs do not have cash flow to invest in something that will yield returns in the medium term, observe Aline Oliveira
+How does the ESG purpose affect Brazilian small and medium-sized enterprises (SMEs)?
+Larger and more structured organizations have a two to three-year curve for ESG strategies to start translating into profit and benefits.
+"Generally, SMEs do not have cash flow to invest in something that will yield returns in the medium term," observes Aline Oliveira.

-But for the specialists, the SMEs are already taking their first steps, in light of the ESG relevance, integrating, gradually, the initiatives of purpose as a competitive strategy to differentiate themselves.
-On the other hand, organizations that need to adjust their supply chain are also looking for smaller companies that want to adapt
+But for the specialists, SMEs are already taking the first steps, given the ESG relevance, gradually integrating purpose initiatives as a competitive strategy to differentiate themselves.
+On the other hand, organizations that need to adapt their supply chain are also seeking smaller companies that want to adapt.

-In addition to establishing partnerships, seek access to government and private incentives, in a more simplified way, SMEs are starting to make transparent reports about their practices, demonstrating in their actions ESG concepts that have an internal and external impact on the communities in which they operate.
-"There is", for example, who already manages waste and energy efficiency, with the reuse of materials, and the use of green economy, says Fernanda Toledo.
-"But the ideal is that they intensify their initiatives so that they can structure themselves from now on", reinforces
+In addition to forming partnerships and seeking access to government and private incentives, SMEs are increasingly producing transparent reports about their practices, demonstrating ESG concepts in their actions that have internal and external impacts on the communities in which they operate.
+"There are, for example, those who already manage waste and energy efficiency, with material reuse and the use of green economy," says Fernanda Toledo.
+"But the ideal is for them to intensify their initiatives so that they can structure themselves moving forward," he emphasizes.

-By 2030, they indicate studies, about 75% of global companies are expected to implement, formally, ESG practices driven by regulations, market and consumer demands and pressure ofstakeholders.
-"So", we are facing a point of no return, weighs Fernanda Toledo.
-"It is urgent that companies adapt in an organized manner", taking one step at a time and relying on a specialist to guide them through all stages of the process, concluded the executive of IntelliGente Consult
+By 2030, studies indicate, around 75% of global companies should formally implement ESG practices driven by regulations, market and consumer demands and pressure fromstakeholders"So, we are facing an irreversible path," ponders Fernanda Toledo.
+"It is urgent for companies to adapt in an organized manner, taking one step at a time and relying on a specialist to guide them through all stages of the process," concludes the executive of IntelliGente Consult.

 E-Commerce Update